CadQuery/cadquery/doc/workplane.rst

         pendingEdges: []
         tags: {'base': <cadquery.cq.Workplane object at 0xaa90>}

-In the :attr:`cq.Workplane.objects` attribute we now have one Compound object and the modelling context's :attr:`~cadquery.cq.CQContext.pendingWires` has been cleared by :meth:`~cadquery.Workplane.loft`.
+In the :attr:`cq.Workplane.objects` attribute we now have one :class:`~cadquery.Compound` object and the modelling context's :attr:`~cadquery.cq.CQContext.pendingWires` has been cleared by :meth:`~cadquery.Workplane.loft`.